DISCOVER YOUR LOCAL BICYCLING COMMUNITY

 Dero also has a fantastic video library, resource library, design guides, and our favorite pocket-sized bike parking guide.

-If you’re in a campus setting (corporate or academic), you might also want to check out the resources from another Bicycle Friendly Business, Ground Control Systems, that is specifically about campus bike parking solutions.
+If you’re in a campus setting (corporate or academic), Dero also has some great resources about bike parking for campuses (plus a Campus Bike Program Guide!) and you might also want to check out the campus bike parking solutions resources from another Bicycle Friendly Business in the bike parking industry, Ground Control Systems.

-Finally, it is essential to make sure that the good bike parking that is offered is as convenient and accessible to everyone as possible.
-That means ensuring racks can accommodate all sizes and styles of bikes, including adaptive bikes, cargo bikes, and even e-bikes that might need to charge up.
+It is essential to make sure that good bike parking is as convenient and accessible to everyone as possible.
+That means ensuring racks can accommodate all sizes and styles of bikes, including adaptive bikes, cargo bikes, and again, e-bikes that might need to charge up.
 Spacing between racks, rack type, and ramps/doors leading to bike parking make a huge difference in how accessible it is.

-It also means advertising your bike parking: If you’re a customer-focused business, make sure the exact location of your guest bike parking is included on the ‘Location’ or ‘Contact Us’ page of your website so newcomers know what to expect.
+Another accessibility consideration is how easy and intuitive it is to locate your bike parking, and so we strongly encourage businesses to advertise their bike parking.
+Particularly if you’re a customer-focused business, make sure the exact location of your guest bike parking is included on the ‘Location’ or ‘Contact Us’ page of your website so newcomers can plan ahead and know what to expect when they arrive on bike.
 (This really might make the difference between someone choosing to bike to your destination or not!)

 How do you make sure your community has high standards for plentiful, secure, and convenient bike parking?